 - Chew gum, have a piece of bread or sugar cube in your mouth.
 Why does this work?
 The theory is that having something in your mouth encourages you to breathe through your mouth, sucking in the droplets before they hit your eyes.

-- Do you trim both ends off the onion before peeling & chopping?
+- Do you trim both ends off before peeling & chopping?
 Stop!
 Try leaving on the root end until the very last since the sulfur compounds are more concentrated near the root.

-- Contrary to the tip above, try cutting off both ends of an onion under water then bring up to the cutting board and chop away.
+- Contrary to the tip above, try removing both ends under water then bring up to the cutting board and chop away.
 Since the root end is removed, the thought is that the worst is behind you.

-- Lightly spray the cutting board with a 50/50 vinegar and water mix, vinegar apparently halts the sulfur reaction.
+- Lightly spray the board with a 50/50 vinegar and water mix, vinegar apparently halts the sulfur reaction.
 If a 50/50 mix doesn’t do the trick, try full strength vinegar.
-This may affect the flavor of the cooked onions.
+This may affect the flavor once cooked.

 - Wear swimming goggles that fit well, these will seal the area around your eyes so the droplets can’t reach them.
 Hmmm, cutting one onion doesn’t bother me overly much (usually), but if I had a big batch to do?
 I just might try it no matter how silly I would look, lol!